Forms & Useful Information

-Emergency Veterinary Medical Fund Grants - CPAA's member groups may apply to the Board of Directors for an emergency veterinary medical grant.
+Emergency Veterinary Medical Fund Grants - CPAA's member rescues may apply to the Board of Directors for an emergency veterinary medical grant.
 Grant guidelines can be found in the files area of CPAA Updates on Yahoo!

 CPAA's Annual Events

-WoofStock - In spite of the pouring rain, more than 3,000 people braved the rain in Woofstock's first year (2005).
-Since then, this fun-filled community-wide event for people and their companion animals continues to grow and grow!!
+WoofStock - In spite of the pouring rain, more than 3,000 people braved the rain in Woofstock's first year--2005.
+Since then, this fun-filled community-wide event for people and their companion animals continues to grow and grow!
 Now, more than 150 vendors attend this event each year, along with 10,000 or more people, each with a dog!
 WoofStock features fabulous food, a pet costume contest, demonstrations, spay/neuter information, a low cost vaccine and microchipping clinic, and more than 50 rescues and shelters with dogs available for adoption!

 Holiday Bow Wow Bling Event - This fun and unique event features gently used and new accessories for sale for $1 to $20.
 A special designer table features items priced as marked.
 A great way to buy some holiday gifts--for yourself and others!

-what can YOU bring to CPAA?
+What can YOU bring to CPAA?

 If you're interested in and passionate about animal welfare -- join us at our monthly meetings on the SECOND Tuesday of each month and get involved!
 Meetings are from 7 to 9 pm at Isaac's, West Shore Plaza, Lemoyne.
-Meetings are in the back of the restaurant.
+Meetings are held in the back of the restaurant.

-Share our events on your Facebook page!
+Share CPAA's events on your Facebook page!